SD2E/sd2nb-app/README.md

 ### Notebook Naming conventions ###

-Spaces: If using spaces in your notebook names please put the name in double quotes, it will replace it with underscores.
+Spaces: If using spaces in your notebook names please put the name in "double quotes".
+We will replace them with underscores in the filename registered with the notebook repository.